Fish for Friday - easy one pot fish dish meals

 An easy baked fish recipe cooked in one pot

 We needed a deliciously easy one pot fish dish that couldn't go wrong and that everyone would like when we first began to offer evening meals at our new guest house, and our friend Nick came up with this amazingly simple and mouth-wateringly gorgeous one-pot fish dish.

 People on diets like it, people who don't eat meat like it, people who like fish and vegetables like it, people who don't like heavy food late at night like it, and people who like healthy food like it.
 It's also handy if you want to serve fish for Friday.
 This easy baked fish dish is an all-round winner.
 Try it yourself and see.

 Why do we eat fish on Friday?

 Eating fish on Friday is a Catholic tradition that stems from requiring its followers to carry out some kind of penance in honor of the death of Jesus Christ on the Cross on Good Friday.
-It is not so much that Catholics are required to eat fish, so much as they should refrain from eating meat, or show their faith in some other way.
+Catholics are not required to eat fish, but they should refrain from eating meat, or show their faith in some other way.
 Vegetarian food could also be served.

 Baked Fish recipe ingredients

 - Fish.
 We have used a variety of white fish and so far, all have worked marvelously.
 The fish can be fresh or frozen.

 - Vegetables, we have used peppers of various colours, courgettes, peas, mange-tout peas, sweetcorn, tomatoes.

 - White wine